Cura Per Profundum — Healing Through Depth

 -

-emotion clarifies rather than overwhelms
+emotion becomes clearer rather than overwhelming

 -